QuickBooks Blog

 Cash payments

-Consumers make cash payments with bills and coins.
-Typically, you manage cash payments from a point-of-sale system.
+Consumers make cash payments with bills and coins, which are typically managed through a point-of-sale system.
 Until recent years, cash had been a primary form of payment, but digital payment options have steadily increased in popularity.

 The benefits of accepting cash payments include receiving payment immediately rather than waiting for a transaction to clear.
-Cash payments also cut down on overhead costs because there are no fees associated with accepting cash from customers.
+Cash payments also reduce overhead costs because there are no fees for accepting cash from customers.
 For small businesses with slim profit margins, credit card fees can be costly.

 Check payments

 Checks are documents that authorize banks to transfer funds from your customer’s bank account to your business bank account.
-Checks document the payment amount and date and the payer’s account number and signature to authorize payment to the recipient.
+They document the payment amount and date, the payer’s account number, and the signature to authorize payment to the recipient.

-Paper checks piqued in the 20th century.
-But they have lost some of their popularity with the widespread adoption of electronic payment systems. eChecks, electronic alternatives to paper checks, are now commonly used to make online payments.
+Paper checks peaked in the 20th century, but they have lost some of their popularity with the widespread adoption of electronic payment systems. eChecks, electronic alternatives to paper checks, are now commonly used to make online payments.

 Card payments